My philosophy on websites

 In addition to these ratings there's a detailed list of what might be done to improve and speed up the page.
 This is what I usually start with when I do web optimization.

 Below you'll find an example from Pingdom Tools showing results for amrendesign.se.
-It says that performance grade is 98 of 100, that the page does 26 server requests, is loaded in just over 0,2 seconds from Stockholm and is almost 600 kb.
+It says that performance grade is 92 of 100, that the page does 34 server requests, is loaded in just over 0,2 seconds from Stockholm and the size is less than 1 mb.
+With web optimization you usually eg. try to reduce the number of server requests by combining different files into one.

 Pingdom Tools is generally better for speed tests for Swedish pages as they have a test server in Stockholm.